 Being more mindful of how you use your appliances around the home can help you to save money on your energy bills.

 - Avoid or reduce using high energy appliances - the tumble dryer is well-known for being a high energy usage appliance and you could therefore try to reduce when you use it.
 You can get airers for all areas around the home including over the bath and on radiators; you can also consider an electric airer.
 The oven can also be considered a high energy usage appliance, particularly when compared to other kitchen appliances such as the air fryer.
 Where possible you could reduce the usage to try and save money.
-We share more ways to save money in the kitchen in our article, 'What are the cheapest ways to cook?'
+Our article, 'How much electricity am I using?' details the average cost to use appliances around the home.
+We also share additional ways to save money in the kitchen in our article, 'What are the cheapest ways to cook?'

 - Only boil the water you need - another way to save money at home is only boiling the water you need.
 This not only saves energy but water too.